William Curtis

 Curtis was to gain wealth from the ventures into publishing, short sales on Londinensis were offset by over 3,000 copies of the magazine.
 Curtis said they had each brought 'pudding or praise'.

+Curtis might be the editor of an exsiccata-like series Hortus siccus gramineus, followed up by the series Hortus siccus gramineus or a collection of dried specimens of British grasses with their Latin and English names...
+(1802-1806), distributed by William Salisbury.

 The genus Curtisia is named in his honour.
 His publication was continued as the esteemed botanical publication, Curtis's Botanical Magazine.
 The noted natural history illustrators, James Sowerby and Sydenham Edwards both found a start with the eminent magazine.